Actively Recruiting

 - Age between 18 and 80 years old

-- Diagnosed with urinary retention after spinal cord injury with bladder residual urine volume over 300 ml
+- Diagnosed with urinary retention after spinal cord injury with bladder residual urine volume over 300 mL

 - Indwelling urinary catheter has been removed

-- Voluntary participation with signed informed consent form
+- Voluntary participation with signed informed consent

 You will not qualify if you...

-- Severe heart, brain, lung, or other major organ diseases or mental and cognitive disorders
+- Severe heart, brain, lung or other major organ diseases, or mental and cognitive disorders

-- Disruption of water electrolyte and acid-base balance
+- Disrupted water electrolyte and acid-base balance

-- Serious kidney diseases, bladder fistula surgery, anterior urethral sphincterotomy, or similar conditions
+- Serious kidney diseases, bladder fistula surgery, anterior urethral sphincterotomy or similar conditions

-- Presence of urinary system infection
+- Current urinary system infection

 AI-Screening